 A grand day out..

 As you set out to visit Lowther Castle, we would like to make a few suggestions.
 Bring your children.
 Bring your grandchildren.
 Bring friends and bring dogs (on leads).
 Dress sensibly, wear stout footwear and outdoor clothing and big smiles and expect to stay a while.
-Above all, bring an open mind.
+Cycle-hire is also on the menu so once you have explored the castle and gardens to your satisfaction, you can climb aboard a bicycle and journey around the wider park.

 Lowther Castle is full of stories.
 Many of these are told in the exhibition, the Story of Lowther.
 And if you go exploring, through the ruins, through the gardens and woodland, you will find plenty more food for the imagination.
 The same family has lived here for 850 years and you can see and hear their echoes.